 What is Copywork?

-Copywork is a learning practice where you learn handwriting by copying a selected passage by hand.
-The passage can come from anything, and can easily be tailored to individual interest.
-This practice not only teaches handwriting, but also allows your student to experience different writing styles and techniques.
+Copywork is a learning practice where you learn skills by copying a selected passage by hand.
+The passage can come from a variety of sources and can easily be tailored to individual interests.
+This practice not only teaches necessary life skills such as handwriting and spelling, but it also allows your student to experience different writing styles and techniques.

 In today’s fast-paced digital world, the value of writing by hand is often questioned.
-Copywork is often thought to be old-fashioned, but one that is now used by many modern homeschoolers.
+Although copywork is frequently criticized as being old-fashioned, it’s still relevant in the modern classroom.

 4 Benefits of Copywork